manojnjaya1/SkillStreet_backend/README.md

 3) ADD NOTE
    POST    "/api/notes/add-notes"
-   request format : {"title":"title of you note","content":"content of your note"}
+  **request format** : {"title":"title of you note","content":"content of your note"}
-   response format: If any error in the request returns Http status code 400 with the error message.
+   **response format**: If any error in the request returns Http status code 400 with the error message.
                     If Success returns Http status code 201 and the created Note.

 4) GET NOTE
    GET    "/api/notes/get-notes"
-   response format: If any error in the request returns Http status code 404 with the error message.
+   **response format**: If any error in the request returns Http status code 404 with the error message.
                     If Success returns Http status code 200 and all the Notes of th user.

 5) GET NOTE BY ID
    GET     "/api/notes/get-notes/id of your note"
-   response format: If any error in the request returns Http status code 404 with the error message.
+   **response format**: If any error in the request returns Http status code 404 with the error message.
                     If Success returns Http status code 200 and the Note.

 6) UPDATE  NOTE
-   PUT    "/api/notes/add-notes/id of the note you want to update" request format : {"title":"updated title of you note","content":"updated content of your note"}
+   PUT    "/api/notes/add-notes/id of the note you want to update"
+   **request format** : {"title":"updated title of you note","content":"updated content of your note"}
-   response format: If any error in the request returns Http status code 404 with the error message.
+   **response format**: If any error in the request returns Http status code 404 with the error message.
                     If Success returns Http status code 201 and the updated Note.

 7) DELETE NOTE
-   DELETE    "/api/notes/get-notes/id of the note you want to delete" response format: If any error in the request returns Http status code 404 with the error message.
+   DELETE    "/api/notes/get-notes/id of the note you want to delete"
+   **response format**: If any error in the request returns Http status code 404 with the error message.
                     If Success returns Http status code 200 and the success message.

+## Error Handling

+The application handles errors and returns appropriate HTTP status codes in case of invalid requests or other errors.

+ ## Author
+Manoj A N